+Site/Location Criteria:

-Site/Location Criteria: Dry, level surface The generator should be positioned on a dry, firm, level surface.
+Dry, level surface

+The generator should be positioned on a dry, firm, level surface.

 Ensure that the generator sits level and will not slide or shift during operation.

-Outdoors only - dangerous carbon monoxide exhaust DANGER: Carbon monoxide poisoning hazard The exhaust from the engine contains carbon monoxide (CO), a poisonous gas that can kill.
+Outdoors only dangerous carbon monoxide exhaust

+A DANGER: Carbon monoxide poisoning hazard

+The exhaust from the engine contains carbon monoxide (CO), a poisonous gas that can kill.
 You cannot smell it, see it, or taste it.
 Follow the directions below for choosing a location to operate your generator in order to avoid carbon monoxide poisoning.

-The location you choose to operate the generator must be OUTDOORS and away from all air intakes: Never run the generator/engine assembly inside any closed or semi-enclosed spaces (even if outdoors), including homes, garages, basements, barns, sheds, or boxes.
-These spaces can trap poisonous gases, even if you run a fan or open windows.
-Place the generator so that the exhaust fumes from the engine will not be directed towards people or building air intakes.
-Ensure that working, battery-operated or battery back-up carbon monoxide alarms are used in any dwelling/structure that is in close proximity to the running generator.
-Note that this generator is NOT designed or approved for use in vehicles or marine applications.
+The location you choose to operate the generator must be OUTDOORS and away from all air intakes:

+- Never run the generator/engine assembly inside any closed or semienclosed spaces (even if outdoors), including homes, garages, basements, barns, sheds, or boxes.
+These spaces can trap poisonous gases, even if you run a fan or open windows. - Place the generator so that the exhaust fumes from the engine will not be directed towards people or building air intakes. - Ensure that working, battery-operated or battery back-up carbon monoxide alarms are used in any dwelling/structure that is in close proximity to the running generator. - Note that this generator is NOT designed or approved for use in vehicles or marine applications.
 Never run the generator inside RVs or other vehicles, on boats, or on pick-up truck beds.

-WARNING: Never attempt to attach ductwork to the engine exhaust to allow for installation inside an enclosure.
+Never attempt to attach ductwork to the engine exhaust to allow for installation inside an enclosure.
 This could cause hot air deflection, heat build-up, and increased exhaust backpressure, resulting in possible exhaust leakage or damage to the generator or engine.
-Adequate cooling ventilation The generator needs adequate, unobstructed flow of air to allow for proper cooling of generator head.
-Situate so there is adequate clearance around generator to allow for cooling airflow so that heat does not build up.
-Never block vent slots.
-The closest object should be at 7 feet away from vents.
-Do not run the generator in close proximity to other heat-generating equipment, such as another generator.
-The combined heat that is generated may raise air temperature in the immediate area and there will not be adequate cooling ventilation.